19 Jan A Little Bit of Luxury at the Windsor Plaza in Ho Chi Minh City

 I loved the reception of this hotel.
 It’s opulent and lavish!

 The swimming pool can be found on the 24th floor, and offers panoramic views over Saigon.
 After a full day of sightseeing I took the opportunity to rest my legs and read a book by the pool.
-The pool is quite small, but luckily no-one else was up there so I had it to myself.
+It had a beautiful frameless glass pool fencing that gave me the assumption that this was a family pool, for people with smaller children, as the pool is quite small, but luckily no-one else was up there so I had it to myself.

 Also located on the 24th floor is the fitness centre, where you can enjoy a workout with a view.
 The treadmills, cycling machine and cross trainer face a window offering panoramic views of Ho Chi Minh City.
 If you get bored of the panorama there are 32″ inch televisions with a variety of international channels to keep you entertained.
 I’m not a gym fanatic but I had a short workout and then hit the sauna for some relaxation afterwards before catching my night bus to Nha Trang.
 It was useful to be able to use the showers and freshen up even though I had already checked out of the hotel that morning.